-Alexander Eksir is vice president of quality and mission success at Lockheed Martin Aeronautics Company, headquartered in Fort Worth, TX.
-In this role, Eksir oversees the development and integration of the Q&MS strategy across the aeronautics enterprise.
+Alexander Eksir oversees the development and integration of the Q&MS strategy across his company.
 This includes overall quality management system responsibility, fostering a quality-focused culture, and driving continuous improvement throughout the product lifecycle to enable flawless program execution and total customer satisfaction.
 He also serves as a spokesman for the cause of mission assurance at government and industry conferences, as well as on college and university campuses worldwide.

 Eksir has more than 25 years of experience in the aerospace, commercial electronics, and biomedical industries.
-Before joining Lockheed Martin, he was the vice president for mission assurance for Raytheon’s Integrated Defense Systems (IDS) business and the IDS lead for Raytheon Six Sigma and quality.
+Before his current position, he was the vice president for mission assurance for Raytheon’s Integrated Defense Systems (IDS) business and the IDS lead for Raytheon Six Sigma and quality.

 He holds a Six Sigma Black Belt and Six Sigma Master Black Belt from the Juran Institute.
 In April 2004, the Juran Institute honored him with the title of Executive Master Black Belt for his continuous Six Sigma contributions, which have attained significant business results.